Quick Answer: Should You Hire An AI Prompt Engineer?

 For example, a customer-support assistant may need retrieval from help content, customer-plan checks, CRM context, escalation logic, and audit logs.
 A procurement copilot may need document search, supplier records, approval workflows, and role-based access.
 A sales assistant may need CRM updates, lead scoring, and human review.
 Those are software-product problems with LLM behavior inside them.

-Use the matrix below before opening a role.
-It helps separate a narrow prompt-quality problem from a broader delivery problem.
+Use a scorecard before opening a role.
+It helps separate a narrow prompt-quality problem from a broader delivery problem and keeps hiring conversations focused on evidence instead of title inflation.

 Skills To Screen For